Why now, nearly 20 years later?

 The truth has no expiration date.

 Additionally, I spent too much time and effort on it to let it go to waste.
-I'd given up hope on locating a file box containing much of my research, including an entire hard drive and pounds of printouts on several projects.
+I'd given up hope of finding a file box containing much of my research, including an entire hard drive and pounds of printouts from several projects.
 Fate intervened, and it was located in the garage of friends I'd temporarily used for storage during my move east.
 I'm rewriting chapters from the 250,000-word manuscript for my never-to-be-realized two-volume biography of Travilla and posting them online.
 "The Lost Collection" was an entire chapter that needed to be disseminated.

 So, who exactly knew what when?